• Skip to main content

 Planning to see the Sistine Chapel and want to know more about the masterpieces you’ll be looking at?
 To help you add depth and meaning to your trip, we detail the top things to see in the Sistine Chapel and why they are so important.

-There are certain moments in life that are impossible to forget.
-Entering the Sistine Chapel for the first time is one of those moments.
+Entering the Sistine Chapel for the first time is an unforgettable moment.
 When you get a sense of the scale of the paintings, realize how long it took to decorate, and discover the artists involved, it’s awe-inspiring.

 I cannot tell you how much I wished you were here, for until you have seen the Sistine Chapel, you can have no adequate conception of what man is capable of accomplishing.